lleger/elixir-school/lessons/basics/functions.md

 ### Private functions

-When we don't want other modules accessing a function we can use private functions, which can only be called within their Module.
-We can define them in Elixir with `defp`:
+When we don't want other modules accessing a function, we can mark it as private with `defp`:

 ```elixir
 defmodule Greeter do